 In December, 2017, the Company established an operating line of credit for up to \$2,000,000, which carries an interest rate of prime plus 1.15%.
-This facility is covered by a general security agreement and standard operating covenants.
-The Company has not utilized the operating line as of June 30, 2022.
+This facility was covered by a general security agreement and standard operating covenants.
+Subsequent to year end, the Company cancelled the operating line.